codeforamerica/courtbot/README.md

 ```

 ### Setting up the Scheduler

 Finally, you'll want to set up the [scheduler](https://elements.heroku.com/addons/scheduler) addon to run the various tasks each day.
-Here's the recommended config:
+Here's the recommended configuration:

 | Task | Dyno Size | Frequency | At |
 | --- | :---: | :--: | :--: |